ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

      - Aggressively reduce left side pressure with fluid restriction and diuretic limited by hypotension and hypoperfusion of organs like kidneys
  - Neuromuscular blockade
      - sedation alone maybe ineffective for patient-ventilator synchronisation
-     - Early neuromuscular blockade has mortality benefit
+     - Early neuromuscular blockade has mortality benefit in severe ARDS with asynchrony
+ - Glucocorticoids
+     - many studies done
+     - Inconclusive
+     - Routine use not reco